Resources for Partners

 I'm a Community Partner

-In December 2020, Michigan passed a new law to ensure children entering kindergarten or the first year of school have a dental assessment prior to starting school.
-The Kindergarten Oral Health Assessment Program (KOHA) aims to improve school readiness and raise awareness of the importance of good oral health.
+The Kindergarten Oral Health Assessment Program (KOHA) aims to improve school readiness and raise awareness on the importance of good oral health.

 Good Dental Health Leads to School Readiness